Mobile app advertising trends come and go, so you need to discern between what’s here to stay and what we’ll laugh at five years from now.

 Mobile e-commerce is also showing an upward trend, expected to reach 8.7% by 2026.
 Many social media platforms have already included shoppable features.

-These two trends mean that mobile advertising presents a useful opportunity for you.
+These two trends mean that high-quality mobile advertising presents a useful opportunity for you.

 The problem: Mobile users resort to ad-blocking technology to prevent ads.